 Otto Warmbier is the latest American citizen to have been released by North Korea, and also the most tragic event related to international foreigner incarceration in North Korea.

 Warmbier took a trip to North Korea departing from China and organized by Young Pioneer Tours in December 2015.
 His group (which included 10 other U.S citizens) went on a 5-day New Year’s tour of the country, ending in Pyongyang’s Kim Il Sung Square before returning to the Yanggakdo International Hotel.
 The next day, Otto Warmbier allegedly tried to steal a propaganda poster in a staff-only area of the hotel.
-This is serious crime in North Korea.
+This is a serious crime in North Korea.
 He was arrested at Pyongyang International Airport just prior to departing North Korea, and later sentenced to 15 years of hard labor.
 As usual, the hearing was described as outrageous and shocking, and it was clear that this arrest along with others was made for political purposes.

 On June 12, 2017, Rex Tillerson, the United States Secretary of State, announced that North Korea had released Warmbier.
 He was flown to the United States, in a comatose state.
 Doctors tried to determine what caused his coma, without being able to find anything.
-Otto Warmbier was in persistent vegetative state with no explanation.
+Otto Warmbier was in a persistent vegetative state with no explanation.
 Many believe Otto Warmbier’s condition was due to the treatments he received during his incarceration.

 6 days after his release, Otto Warmbier died at 2:20 pm on June 19, 2017.
 This mystery will most likely remain unsolved, as Warmbier’s family refused an autopsy.